hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [London Transport Museum Depot](https://www.ltmuseum.co.uk/visit/museum-depot) open for pre-booked guided tours and open days.
 * Sabiib Somali Restaurant Acton - awesome Somali flavours.
+* Bechtel House (245 Hammersmith Road) is architecturally exciting - it looks multi coloured, but in fact it is not.
+Enjoy the small public garden the architects created for the locals.
+* Notice how there is not much in the triangle between West Brompton, Earl's Court and West Kensington stations.
+[The Earls Court Development Company](https://www.earlscourt.com/) is working to change that.
+In the meantime, they are hosting events, sports activities, etc.